-Cash Provided by/Used in Investing Activities.
-Approximately \$1,158 million of cash was used in investing activities during 2021 compared to \$195 million in 2020.
-In addition to the acquisition and disposition activity detailed in the charts below, we spent approximately \$427 million on capital expenditures in 2021, compared to \$499 million in 2020.
+Cash Used in Investing Activities.
+Approximately \$618 million of cash was used in investing activities during 2022 compared to \$1,158 million in 2021.
+In addition to the acquisition and disposition activity detailed in the charts below, cash used in investing activities included \$504 million of capital expenditures in 2022, compared to \$427 million in 2021.
 These amounts include certain internal costs and interest expense associated with our capital expenditures projects that have been capitalized in accordance with GAAP.
-These capitalized costs were \$13 million, \$12 million and \$12 million for 2021, 2020 and 2019, respectively.
+These capitalized costs were \$20 million, \$13 million and \$12 million for 2022, 2021 and 2020, respectively.

-The following tables summarize significant acquisitions, dispositions and return of investments in affiliates from January 1, 2020 through February 17, 2022 (in millions):
+The following tables summarize significant acquisitions, dispositions and investments in affiliates from January 1, 2021 through February 17, 2023 (in millions):

-Transaction Date Description of Transaction Investment Acquisitions/Investments January 2022 Investment in non-controlling interest of a joint venture with Noble Investment Group (1) \$ (91) December 2021 Acquisition of Hotel Van Zandt (2) (246) December 2021 Acquisition of The Alida, Savannah, a Tribute Portfolio Hotel (103) September 2021 Acquisition of Alila Ventana Big Sur (150) July 2021 Acquisition of The Laura Hotel (formerly known as Hotel Alessandra) (65) July 2021 Acquisition of Baker's Cay Resort Key Largo, Curio Collection by Hilton (200) April 2021 Acquisition of Four Seasons Resort Orlando at Walt Disney World® Resort (3) (610) April 2021 Acquisition of Ka'anapali Golf Courses (28) March 2021 Acquisition of Hyatt Regency Austin (161) Total acquisitions \$(1,654)
+Transaction Date Description of Transaction Investment Acquisition s/Investn nents November 2022 Acquisition of Four Seasons Resorts and Residences Jackson Hole(1) \$ (315) January 2022 Investment to acquire non-controlling interest of a joint venture with Noble Investment Group (2) (91) December 2021 Acquisition of Hotel Van Zandt (3) (246) December 2021 Acquisition of The Alida, Savannah, a Tribute Portfolio Hotel (103) September 2021 Acquisition of Alila Ventana Big Sur (150) July 2021 Acquisition of The Laura Hotel (formerly known as Hotel Alessandra) (65) July 2021 Acquisition of Baker's Cay Resort Key Largo, Curio Collection by Hilton (200) April 2021 Acquisition of Four Seasons Resort Orlando at Walt Disney World® Resort (4) (610) April 2021 Acquisition of Ka'anapali Golf Courses (28) March 2021 Acquisition of Hyatt Regency Austin (161) Total acquisitions \$(1,969)